phoniks2k/pxlya/README.md

 pm2 log flush
 ```

-Pixel placing logs are in `./log/pixels.log`and proxycheck logs in `./log/proxies.log` in the directory where you start pixelplaent.
+Pixel placing logs are in `./log/pixels.log`and proxycheck logs in `./log/proxies.log` in the directory where you start pixelya.
 They get rotated daily and deleted if >14d old.

 ### Stopping
 ```